ABZ-Aaron/DataEngineerZoomCamp/README.md

 12. So just a quick review.

-We can stop all of our containers using the below command:
+We can stop all of our containers using the below command.
+I've found that issues can come about when you don't remove containers that have been stopped.
+If you've stopped containers, and don't need them anymore, run the below.

 `docker rm $(docker ps --filter status=exited -q)`